MicrosoftDocs/learn/learn-pr/language/go-get-started/includes/5-hello-world.md

 > <details>
 > <summary><b>Show answer</b></summary>
 > <br>
-> <i>While you're editing your Go file in the IDE, when you save your file, Visual Studio Code detects any unused packages and removes the corresponding `import` statements.
-If you edit your Go file outside of Visual Studio Code, the code fails.
+> <i>If you edit your Go file in the IDE, when you save your file, Visual Studio Code detects any unused packages and removes the corresponding `import` statements.
+When you edit your Go file outside of Visual Studio Code, the code fails.
 You should see an error, such as: `# command-line-arguments .\main.go:5:2: imported and not used: "math"`.</i>
 >
 > </details>
 >